eginer/quantum_package/docs/source/modules/ao_basis.rst

     File: :file:`aos_value.irp.f`

-    return the value of the ith ao at point r
+    Returns the value of the i-th |AO| at point r